simplesalt/main-9bc77/content/speaking.md

 Also available as a ninety-minute workshop; participants will apply the protections for themselves and get easy-to-follow procedures for maintaining them.

-### How to Stop Internet Crime and Save Time
+### Protect Yourself and Get More Done: Password Managers Done Right

 Passwords are annoying, and it feels impossible to follow all the advice.
 Password Managers are here to save your day.
 Used correctly, they are one of the best ways to stop internet crime.
-We explain how.
+I explain how.

 Equally appropriate for leaders of businesses 5–50.